What Is A Sports Psychologist?

 Commitment to goals

-Committing to your goals may help you play better, so your sports psychologist or therapist might want to look at how you set and work toward your goals.
-Then, they might teach you to build skills, set dates, create strategies for success, evaluate your progress, and celebrate your achievements.
+Committing to your goals may help you play better, so your sports psychologist might want to look at how you set and work toward your goals for a sport.
+Then, they might teach you to build skills, set dates, create strategies for success in your sport, evaluate your progress, and celebrate your achievements.

 Communication